-Further mitigations are available to management against unforeseen developments including effecting further cost cutting measures that can be put in place.
-Notwithstanding this, in the current prevailing circumstance of the COVD-19 pandemic, management considers that material uncertainties exist that may cast significant doubt on the Company's ability to continue as a going concern.
-The material uncertainties identified by the Directors are, obtaining further finance, notwithstanding the advanced stage of negotiations with the bank, the duration of current restrictions on global travel imposed by governments and the potential longer-term impact thereof on customer behaviour, and the duration of the government's business assistance schemes which are currently by way of wage supplements and deferral of taxes as well as government backed loan facilities.
+Notwithstanding this, in the current prevailing circumstances of the Covid-19 pandemic, management considers a material uncertainty exists that may cast significant doubt on the Company's ability to continue as a going concern.
+The material uncertainty identified by the Directors is the length of the recovery period leading to normality which is impacted by the duration of restrictions on global travel imposed by governments and the potential longer-term impact thereof on customer behaviour.